richardmiller-zz/BehatSpec/src/Extension/ErrorExtension/README.md

 This extension requires:

 * Behat 3.0+
-* PHP 5.4+
+* PHP 5.6+

-The easiest way to install it is to use Composer
+Install this extension as a development requirement in your project:

 ```
-$ composer require --dev rmiller/error-extension:^0.5
+$ composer require --dev rmiller/error-extension
 ```

 Activate the extension by specifying its class in your ``behat.yml``: